LSDtopotools/lsdfailtools/python_foresee/README.md

 Python software for predicting landslide failures based on precipitation, ground motion data and groundwater pressure.
 The main outputs of this model are the identified failure locations and the timing of the failure.
 Additional outputs such as depth of failure and factor of safety can also be obtained.

 ## Installation ##
-1. DOCKER INSTRUCTIONS:
+1. DOCKER INSTRUCTIONS

-Scripts to run first:
+## Command line instructions ##
+If you want to know how to run the code from the command line, you will find all the instructions in the file INSTRUCTIONS.md.

 **ALLDATA_PROCESSING**: Process all the input data: Inclinometers, Piezometers, Precipitation, Sentinel and Cosmo-SKYMed interferometry data.

-The inclinometers and the piezometer data must be obtained from on-site locations or purchased.
+* The inclinometers and the piezometer data must be obtained from on-site locations or purchased.
-The precipitation data is obtained from the Global Precipitation Measurement Mission by NASA, which is freely available online but requires the creation of a free account in their website.
+* The precipitation data is obtained from the Global Precipitation Measurement Mission by NASA, which is freely available online but requires the creation of a free account in their website.
 If alternative data sources are to be used instead, they must be in a .csv file, with the following column structure:

 Duration of precipitation (s)
 Precipitation intensity (mm/s)

-The sentinel interferometry data can be downloaded from the sentinel-1 website, which is freely available to access.
+* The sentinel interferometry data has been provided from the University of Cantabria, processes using the ISBAS method to obtain a timeseries.
+Alternatively, it can be downloaded from the Sentinel-1 website, which is freely available to access.
-The Cosmo-SKYMed interferometry data must be purchased from TELESPAZIO VEGA.
+* The Cosmo-SKYMed interferometry data must be purchased from TELESPAZIO VEGA UK.
+* The DEM data can be supplied by the user in any resolution.
+In our case we use the EU-DEM 25 m, which is obtained freely from Copernicus Land Monitoring Service website <https://www.eea.europa.eu/data-and-maps/data/copernicus-land-monitoring-service-eu-dem>.
+* The topographic slope file can be obtained from ...

 1. INCLINOMETERS